hoangsonww/PantryPal-Streamlit-App/README.md

 ## 📝 Features

+Although **Streamlit** is not a full-fledged web framework, it provides a simple and effective way to create interactive data-based web applications.
+Here are some of the key features of PantryPal:

 - **Pantry-based recipe generation**: Enter your pantry items and get a recipe tailored to what you have.
 - **Surprise Me!**: Let the AI create a random recipe from scratch.
 - **Dietary restrictions**: Choose from options like Vegetarian, Vegan, Gluten-Free, and more.